tomasstolker/species/README.rst

 Copyright 2018-2022 Tomas Stolker

 *species* is distributed under the MIT License.
-See the LICENSE file for the terms and conditions.
+See `LICENSE <https://github.com/tomasstolker/pycrires/blob/main/LICENSE>`_ for the terms and conditions.